 Cautery-assisted surgery of the soft palate is used to treat simple snoring or some cases of obstructive sleep apnea.
+Some people have used laser treatment of the soft palate (laser-assisted uvulopalatoplasty, or LAUP), but this has generally been replaced by less-aggressive approaches using cautery.
 This procedure is performed under local anesthesia without sedation in the office.
 Every uvuopalatoplasty is different, but the procedure involves a combination of tissue removal and tightening.
 The procedure aims to increase the size of the airway without compromising normal functions such as breathing, speaking, and swallowing.
 There are multiple techniques, and the choice among them is based on the unique characteristics of each patient.

 For more information about the selection of palate procedures, please see Dr. Kezirian’s blog entry about choosing the best palate surgery for snoring and sleep apnea.